In this article

 It must be said that not all business ideas are suited to a work-from-home environment.
 Factors such as geographic location, family, local rules and regulations, logistics, and work style all play a part in determining whether your ideas can lead to a successful home business.

 For creatives, if you decide to open an online clothing store, you probably won't have the right equipment or sufficient space at home to operate efficiently to maximise profit.
 Instead, consider forming a relationship with a manufacturer who has the same creative mind as you, get the clothing sent you your home address, and ship from your home.
 Or, simply set up a dropshipping store on a site such as Shopify whereby items are automatically shipped to the clients' address upon purchase.

 For those looking at a more customer-facing business, or a one that involves the comings and goings of clients, your home as a base.
 Travel around the city as required as opposed to clients coming in and out of your home.
 This helps with safety and privacy concerns, more than anything else.
 Also, clients may not feel comfortable attending a meeting at a private home, and would rather meet at a cafe or in their office.

 Regardless of your business ideas, ensuring they are suitable for the home office rather than needing a separate office is critical.
-Or if this isn’t feasible, try and opt for a business that allows you to work from home the majority of the time, even if it isn’t 100% of the time.
+Or if this isn't feasible, try and opt for a business that allows you to work remotely the majority of the time, even if it isn't 100% of the time.

 Calculate How Long It Will Take To Achieve Profitable Results